 - Which one do you find easier to read and understand?

-- What skills, knowledge and experience the Job advert 1 requires from the applicant?
+- What skills, knowledge and experience does Job advert 1 require from the applicant?

-- What skills, knowledge and experience the Job advert 2 requires from the applicant?
+- What skills, knowledge and experience does Job advert 2 require from the applicant?

 These discussion points are for you to reflect on; however, please feel free to use the comments area to share your thoughts.
 See if you highlighted similar skills/knowledge/experience as your peers did.